Biden unveils proposals to reform US Supreme Court

 Conservative bastion

-The Supreme Court, which has nine judges who rule on the constitutionality of laws and government actions, has turned into a conservative stronghold in recent years, taking a 6-3 conservative majority when former President Trump appointed three judges.
+The Supreme Court has a 6-3 conservative majority, including three judges who were appointed by former President Trump.

 The court has since delivered several severe blows to Biden and the Democratic Party, including on reproductive rights.

-The court stunned the Americans in 2022 when it overturned the 1973 Roe v Wade ruling that had underpinned the federal right to abortion.
+The court stunned Americans in 2022 when it overturned the 1973 Roe v Wade ruling that had underpinned the federal right to abortion.
 The ruling paved the way for at least 20 states to bring in full or partial abortion bans.

-This year the court significantly rolled back the power of federal agencies, while also partially ruling in early July in favour of Republican nominee Trump’s immunity claims.
+This year, the court significantly rolled back the power of federal agencies, while also partially ruling in early July in favour of Trump’s immunity claims.

-Trump is now using that ruling to challenge his recent criminal conviction in an adult film actress-hush money case as well as a series of other prosecutions.
+Trump, who is the Republican Party’s 2024 presidential nominee, is now using that ruling to challenge his recent criminal conviction in an adult film actress-hush money case as well as a series of other prosecutions.

 Trump has decried court reform as a partisan effort by Democrats to go after their opponents and tamper with the elections.

 “The Democrats are attempting to interfere in the Presidential Election, and destroy our Justice System, by attacking their Political Opponent, ME, and our Honorable Supreme Court,” Trump posted on his Truth Social site earlier this month.

 “We have to fight for our Fair and Independent Courts, and protect our Country.”

 In addition to issuing contentious rulings, the Supreme Court has been rocked by ethics scandals involving conservative justices.